SPDA36/Portfolio_Projects_B_Johnson/README.md

 blend it with data science so that I can become a Data Scientist who not only understands the technological tools needed for businesses to thrive but also understands the inner workings of a business.
-Knowing what managers need before they ask for it is a skill I believe is important.
-I am confident that blending my business education and data science skills together will prove that to be so.
+Knowing what managers need before they ask is a skill that I believe is important.
+I am confident that blending my business analytics education and data science skills together will prove that to be so.